 Disability insurance may be purchased from an independent provider, the same as any other type of insurance, or through a group policy offered at your place of employment.
 According to the Consumer Federation of America, the major difference between these policies include the following:

 While an individual plan may seem like a better deal despite the higher costs, there are advantages to enrolling in a group plan.
 Group benefits plans are covered under the Employee Retirement Income Security Act (ERISA), which provides federal protections in the event you need to file a claim.
 If your claim is denied, ERISA requires your employer to have established grievance procedures, as well as procedures under which you may appeal any decision made in your case.

-If you have questions regarding a disability claim or have had a claim denied, contact Roberts Disability Law today.
+If you have questions regarding a disability claim or have had a claim denied, contact Roberts Disability Law, P.C. today.
 Our experienced benefit claims attorneys act as a strong legal advocate on your behalf, fighting for your rights and assisting you in getting the benefits you are entitled to.
 Call or contact our office online today to discuss the details of your case.

 LEAVE YOUR MESSAGE

 We know how to get your insurance claim paid.
 Call today at: